 About

-Nathan Brown is an author, songwriter, and award-winning poet living in Wimberley, Texas.
+Nathan Brown is an author, songwriter, and award-winning poet living in Santa Fe, New Mexico.
 He holds a PhD in English and Journalism from the University of Oklahoma where he’s taught for over 20 years.
-He served as Poet Laureate for the State of Oklahoma in 2013/14, and now travels fulltime performing readings, concerts, workshops and speaking on creativity, poetry, and songwriting.
+He served as Poet Laureate for the State of Oklahoma in 2013/14, and now travels full time performing readings, concerts, workshops and speaking on creativity, poetry, and songwriting.

 Naomi Shihab Nye said about Nathan’s book, My Salvaged Heart: “Brave new world!
 The sizzle of couplings and uncouplings – attraction and romance, ineffable magnetism, mysterious as ever – but doused with a savory dose of Nathan Brown humor, a tilted long-ranging eye that sees the next bend in the road even when he’s standing right here, firmly planted.”